Upon completion of this residency the Athletic Trainer will:

 Core Didactic and Clinical experiences will occur within the structure of 5 modules.
 These modules include:

 - Orthopedic Evaluation and Diagnosis

 - Clinical Evaluation and Diagnosis of General Medical Conditions

-These experiences capitalize on the strengths and resources of St. Luke’s University Health Network but are not formally assessed in Residency Assessment Plan.
+Formalized structured experiences focused on specific specialty skill and knowledge development St. Luke’s University Health Network Residency Assessment Plan.

 - Leadership Curriculum